isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-16-post-Bottle Gourd.md

 	<h4>Growing:</h4>
 	<p>Bottle gourds will produce more flowers and thus more fruit when fed with fertilisers high in Phosphorus and Potassium.
 Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised regularly</a> once a month after the first flower for a fuller crop.</p>
 	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune regularly</a> and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
 		<p>As with all members of the melon family, this plant is bee pollinated and produces male and female flowers.
-To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available, and to have bee-attracting plants within the garden to encourage <a href="/learn-more-about-gardening/glossary/#p">pollination</a>.
+To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available.
+Also, include bee-attracting plants within the garden to encourage <a href="/learn-more-about-gardening/glossary/#p">pollination</a>.
 If your garden lacks bees, the plant can also be hand pollinated.</p>
 	<br>
 </section>